Abdurakhman Avtorkhanov: Post-War career

+After the war, Avtorkhanov changed sides once again, this time going to work for the United States of America in Germany as a history instructor at the US Army Russian Area School, a training institute funded by the American military.

+Avtorkhanov later became an early organizer of Radio Free Europe/Radio Liberty in 1951.

+At the time of the First Chechen War he maintained a correspondence with the Chechen president Dzhokhar Dudayev.
+He also urged peace negotiations on Russian president Boris Yeltsin.

+Criticism and support of his works

 Autorkhanov authored numerous books and articles on the history and core issues of Communism.
 His book Staline au pouvoir (The Reign of Stalin), published in French in 1951, described Joseph Stalin's reign of terror.

-His book Stalin and the Soviet Communist Party is regarded as a primary source for the political background of Stalin's rise to power.
+His book Stalin and the Soviet Communist Party is regarded as an important source for the political background of Stalin's rise to power.
 He was one of the first authors to claim, in his 1976 book on Stalin's death, that Stalin had been murdered by the head of NKVD Lavrentiy Beria.
-Pyotr Grigorenko made and distributed copies of the book in the Soviet Union by photographing and typewriting.
+Pyotr Grigorenko produced samizdat copies of the book in the Soviet Union by photographing and typewriting.

-In his books, Avtorkhanov emphasized the leading role of Soviet security services in keeping the regime alive.
-In 1950, three years before Stalin's death, he wrote: